apiflask/apiflask/docs/api-docs.md

 introduction and examples of these configuration variables.

-## Use different CND server for Swagger UI/Redoc resources
+## Use different CDN server for Swagger UI/Redoc resources

 Each resource (JavaScript/CSS files) URL has a configuration variable.
-You can pass the URL from your preferred CND server to the corresponding configuration variables:
+You can pass the URL from your preferred CDN server to the corresponding configuration variables:

 - `REDOC_STANDALONE_JS`
 - `SWAGGER_UI_CSS`